 In the summer of 1969 I travelled 12,000 miles around America on Greyhound Buses and kept a 30,000 word diary.
-Fifty years later, aged 72, I revisited that trip (see routes above).
-This book is the result, and preorders are now being taken for the Kindle edition or the paperback version.
+Fifty years later, aged 72, I revisited that trip (see route below).
+This book is the result, and it is now available from your national Amazon store, or through me.

-The following excerpt tells how the idea to make the second trip entered my head in an unlikely setting - and then refused to go away!
+The first chapter tells how the idea to make the second trip entered my head in an unlikely setting - and then refused to go away!

 I was with my dental hygienist, Marguerite, when the idea crept up on me.
 It was May 2018, and as I was settling myself down onto the chair she lobbed me a deceptively gentle question: ‘Are you planning any overseas trips for the near future?’

 ‘Maybe America next year,’ I replied.
 ‘For a golden wedding party.’